debek/docker-registry-k8s-rotatescript/3-retention-registry/README.md

 ### My thoughts on that task:

-I learned how to use curl requests for docker-registry and I tested them before I stareted write this code.
+I learned how to use REST API requests for docker-registry and I tested them before I stareted write this code.
 The issue which I had in Deployment.yaml is missing below variable: :)

 curl example:
 ```